 100% board giving is ideal, but not always the case.
 How many of you can honestly say that 100% of your board members give their time, talent, and treasure to your organization?

 If you answered “YES” to the above question, then kudos to you!

 Most nonprofits begin hemming and hawing when asked if EVERY SINGLE ONE of their board members contribute financially.
-After a moment of mental calculations and running the board roster through their head, we usually get asked if in-kind contributions, volunteer hours, or professional services count as a financial gift.
+After a moment of running the board roster through their head, we usually get asked the same question.
+“Do in-kind contributions, volunteer hours, or professional services count as a financial gift toward 100% board giving?”

 The short answer is NO.